StreetSupport/real-change-seed/hugo/content/stories/real-help-doncaster.md

 content:
   image: assets/uploads/story-placeholder.jpg
   name: Peter*
-  age: ""
+  age: "37"
   help: Uniform for Work
-  body: “I have recently starting doing some work experience in the community but
+  body: "*“I have recently starting doing some work experience in the community
-    unfortunately I didn’t have any work clothes or boots.
-Thanks to the Real Help Doncaster fund I have been able to buy the essential items I need to continue the work and help to build my confidence. “
+    but unfortunately I didn’t have any work clothes or boots.
+Thanks to the Real Help Doncaster fund I have been able to buy the essential items I need to continue the work and help to build my confidence. “*"
 realchange:
   heading: Real Help Doncaster
   body: >-